Adult Formation

 Tuesdays, 5:30 pm, on Zoom

 We seek to find the meaning of God’s Word in our lives through open discussion of interpretations and perspectives.
-Fall study is Harmonized Gospels.
+Fall study is Minor Prophets.

 Contact Jim Hoeger.